ubertidavide/fastbots/SECURITY.md

 ## Supported Versions

-Please upgrade to a supported version for a better security.
+Please upgrade to a supported version for better security.

 | Version | Supported          |
 | ------- | ------------------ |